Cowardly Lion: Cowardly Lion Courage Medal

 The original Courage Medal prop from the 1939 film, a cross-shaped medal made of poly-chromed metal and measuring 7.5 × 7.5" (19.1 × 19.1 cm), features a lion in profile above a crown and a knight's helmet and the word "Courage" in raised blue scroll lettering.
 In the late 1950s, Mal Caplan, the head of the costume department at MGM was in a life-threatening automobile accident, and spent months in the hospital before returning to work.
-For some time he was unable to sit upright and had to work from a chaise longue.
-In recognition of his courage, his colleagues and the management at MGM presented him with the Cowardly Lion's Courage Medal.
+For sometime he was unable to sit upright and had to work from a chaise longue.
+In recognition of his courage, his colleagues and the management at MGM presented him with the Lion's Courage Medal.
 He was also given the Tin Man's "heart", but he gave that to "someone who needed it", a man in the same hospital who was having open heart surgery.
 The current whereabouts of the heart clock are unknown.
 The Courage Medal remained in the Caplan family until it was consigned to a Sotheby's Entertainment Memorabilia auction in May 1997.
 The medal was purchased by a New Jersey collector, and in November 2010 was featured on episode 7 of the TV show Hollywood Treasure.